 A 5 Point Summary: Why I Love Pet Shop Boys

 There are countless reasons why I love Pet Shop Boys, but I will try and explain my passion as concisely as possible in these first few paragraphs.
-I think that I can summarise my enthusiasm and interest with the following 5 points:
+I can summarise my enthusiasm and interest with the following 5 points: